FIWARE/catalogue/README.md

     flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic and also offers an intuitive graphical interface

-The following is a list of Generic Enablers under incubation within the area of core context management:
+The following is a list of additional Generic Enablers under incubation within the core context management chapter:

 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of NGSI data into a time series database (CrateDB and Timescale)
--   The [Scorpio](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an NGSI-LD Broker, i.e. supports the new NGSI-LD linked data standard, which is an evolution of NGSI v2.
--   The [Orion-LD](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is an alternative NGSI-LD Broker, the central component for everything related with Linked Data.

 Further information can be found on dedicated pages linked to [Core Context Management](./core/README.md)